8bitgentleman/telegroam/README.md

 ## 🚗 TODO Roadmap <a name = "roadmap"></a>
 - [x] squash that pesky empty `child` bug
-- [ ] create a custom panel for shortcodes
-    - this will be a combination of the multi and  pages component.
-Left most input is the shortcode and right side can only be filled by pages

 - [x] figure out how to correctly import media (I messed this up in the switch to typescript somehow)
-- [ ] actually update the attribute variables when they change in the settings panel
+- [x] actually update the attribute variables when they change in the settings panel
-- [ ] actually toggle timestamp nesting on/off
+- [x] actually toggle timestamp nesting on/off
-- [ ] actually toggle message name nesting on/off
+- [x] actually toggle message name nesting on/off
 - [x] Support custom shortcodes
-- [ ] actually toggle shortcode nesting
-- [ ] figure out how to simulate a 'thread' ie multiple messages that are all indented under the same parent message
+- [x] bring back toggle media tags
+- [x] fix media nesting (right now they nest under a blank block because I cut out mediatags)
 - [x] Support tweet extraction using [this smartblock](https://github.com/dvargas92495/SmartBlocks/issues/216) as inspiration.
 Extracted text would be the parent with the tweet URL as a child block
 - [ ] support [Readwise esque block formatting shortcodes](https://blog.readwise.io/add-chapters-to-highlights/) (.h1, .h2, .ar (right alight), .al (left alight))
+- [ ] actually toggle shortcode nesting
+- [ ] figure out how to simulate a 'thread' ie multiple messages that are all indented under the same parent message

 - [ ] only print stuff to the console if user has set debug mode to true
-- [ ] bring back toggle media tags
 - [ ] create a github repo pages site so the script can be hosted (not yet feasable since roam-client compiles)
 - [ ] support stackable shortcodes .t.d.apt
-- [ ] fix media nesting (right now they nest under a blank block because I cut out mediatags)
 - [ ] ignore capitalization when searching shortcodes
 - [ ] fix custom panel startup bug where settings blocks are not created on initialization
+- [ ] create a custom panel for shortcodes
+    - this will be a combination of the multi and  pages component.
+Left most input is the shortcode and right side can only be filled by pages

 # Git and GitHub Style Guide <a name = "style"></a>